 2. Set the Temperature: If your stove has temperature settings, adjust it to the temperature recommended for cooking ahi tuna, which is typically medium-high to high heat.
 This allows the stove to heat up to the right temperature for searing the fish.

-See also How long to cook roast in slow cooker on high
+See also How long to cook jerk pork in oven

 3. Allow the Stove to Preheat: Once you’ve set the temperature, give the stove a few minutes to preheat.
 This allows the heating element or flame to reach the desired temperature consistently.